craigpastro/pgfga/README.md

 - Clean up code
 - Add the proper indices
 - Client library to make this easier to use
+- Add intersection and exclusion to the schema
 - Read all schemas function
 - Create many tuples function
 - Delete many tuples function